Woke journalism is bad news.

 How To Navigate Cancel Culture

-How to Navigate Cancel Culture on Social Media
+Cancel Culture and Social Media

 “Cancel culture on social media is a form of public shaming that aims to diffuse public discourse and promote tolerance, but can also be viewed as a form of intolerance against opposing views.”

-Source: Rupkatha Journal on Interdisciplinary Studies in Humanities 11Velasco, J. (2020).
+Source: Rupkatha Journal on Interdisciplinary Studies in Humanities 13Velasco, J. (2020).
 You are Cancelled: Virtual Collective Consciousness and the Emergence of Cancel Culture as Ideological Purging.
 Rupkatha Journal on Interdisciplinary Studies in Humanities, 12. … Continue reading

 Cancel culture, de-platforming, and woke journalism are becoming challenging PR problems: